abdallahebrahim785/Udemy-Competition-Analysis-Platform/README.md

 This project is a **Data Science and Machine Learning-powered analytics platform** designed to analyze Udemy course data and simulate real-world business decision-making.

-It helps answer key business questions such as:
+It answers key questions such as:
 - What makes a course successful?
-- How should pricing be optimized?
+- How should courses be priced?
-- Which subjects are most profitable?
+- Which subjects are the most profitable?
 - How do subscribers and profits evolve over time?
-- How can we build a recommendation system for courses?
+- How can we recommend similar courses?

 This project demonstrates a complete **end-to-end Data Science lifecycle** from raw data to deployment.

 ---

-## 🔄 Data Science Lifecycle (What I Built)
+## 🔄 Data Science Lifecycle

-This project follows a full professional data science workflow:

 ### 1️⃣ Data Collection & Import
-- Imported dataset using **Pandas**
+- Loaded dataset using Pandas
-- Loaded raw Udemy course data
-- Inspected structure and data types
+- Inspected data structure and types

----

 ### 2️⃣ Data Cleaning & Preprocessing
 - Handled missing values
 - Removed duplicates
-- Fixed inconsistent data formats
+- Standardized data formats
-- Prepared dataset for analysis

----

 ### 3️⃣ Feature Engineering
-- Created new meaningful features such as:
+- Created new features such as:
-  - Course duration categories
+  - Duration categories
-  - Revenue-related metrics
   - Time-based features (Year, Quarter)
-- Encoded categorical variables for ML models

----
+  - Derived metrics

 ### 4️⃣ Exploratory Data Analysis (EDA)
-- Analyzed key features:
+- Analyzed:
-  - 🎓 Subject distribution
+  - Subjects distribution
-  - 💰 Price patterns
+  - Pricing patterns
-  - 📊 Subscriber behavior
+  - Subscriber behavior
-- Visualized insights using **Plotly**
+- Visualized insights using Plotly
-- Identified relationships between variables

----

 ### 5️⃣ Time Series Analysis
 - Analyzed trends over time for:
-  - 📈 Profit
+  - Profit
-  - 👥 Subscribers
+  - Subscribers
-- Detected:
-  - Growth patterns
+- Identified growth patterns and seasonality
-  - Seasonal trends
-  - Peak performance periods

----

-### 6️⃣ Machine Learning Model (Price Prediction)
+### 6️⃣ Machine Learning Model
-- Built a regression model using **XGBoost**
+- Built **XGBoost regression model**
+- Predicts optimal course price
-- Used features like:
+- Based on features like:
   - Subject
-  - Course level
   - Duration
+  - Level
   - Number of lectures
   - Time features
-- هدف النموذج:
-  👉 Predict the optimal price of a course
-- Evaluated using error metrics and model performance

----

 ### 7️⃣ Recommendation System
-- Built a **content-based recommendation system**
+- Built content-based recommendation system
 - Used:
   - TF-IDF Vectorization
   - Cosine Similarity
-- هدف النظام:
-  👉 Recommend similar course titles
+- Recommends similar course titles
-- Helps users discover relevant courses based on content similarity

----

 ### 8️⃣ Deployment
-- Built interactive web app using **Streamlit**
+- Built interactive web app using Streamlit
-- Deployed on **Streamlit Cloud**
+- Deployed on Streamlit Cloud
-- Created real-time dashboards and predictions

 ---

 ## 💡 Key Insights

-- 📈 Web Development is the most profitable subject
+- Web Development is the most profitable subject
-- ⏱️ Short courses perform better
+- Short courses (1–3 hours) perform best
-- 🆓 Free courses attract more users
+- Free courses increase user engagement
-- 💰 Optimal pricing: $25–$50
+- Optimal price range: $25–$50
-- 📊 Strong seasonal trends in user engagement
+- Strong seasonal patterns in course performance

 ---